It was coined by Marc Andreesen in the post Part 4: The only thing that matters.

 - market: which are the audience or customers that are likely to care about your product;

-- business model: how the product will be offered to the customers buy it.
+- business model: how the company will offer the products to the customers who will buy them.

 You can find the PMF by: